-U.2.1.3 Evaluation of Other Alternatives that Would Reduce or Eliminate the Use, Occupancy, or Disposition of Public Lands Needed for Subsistence
+U.2.1.3 Evaluation of other alternatives that would reduce or eliminate the use, occupancy, or disposition of public lands needed for subsistence

-The no action alternative would not require that lands used for subsistence purposes be used for the proposed pipeline and its construction.
-Conversely, the proposed action alternative would require that lands used for subsistence purposes be used for the proposed pipeline and its construction.
-Additional alternatives were reviewed in Chapter 3 of the EIS, but none were identified that would significantly reduce the development footprint in subsistence use areas.
+The no action alternative would eliminate the use and occupancy of public lands needed for subsistence purposes.
+The proposed action alternative would not reduce or eliminate the use of public lands needed for subsistence when compared to the no action alternative.
+Additional alternatives were reviewed in Chapter 3 of the draft EIS, but none were identified that could provide a significant environmental advantage over the Project.